 The time came to quit losing money because of music.
 My catalog must generate income.
 Music is a luxury, not a necessity.
 It is egocentric, the songwriter's favorite word being "I." John Lennon could stretch the word "I" over several seconds.
-From my own list of 200 titles, 70 begin with the word "I." Musicians care about themselves and their families.
+From my own list of 200 titles, 70 began with the word "I." Musicians care about themselves and their families.
 They want money, and after they get it, they are gone.
 Each generation produces its own music and rarely relates to that of previous generations.
 Music is like language, tied to the sexual mores of the people making it.
-Everybody writes, and writers promote their own material.
+Everybody writes, and they plug their own material.
 It is money and ego!
 Radio hits are recorded using state-of-the-art technology, and production cannot be overstated.
 Listeners respond first and foremost to sound.
 Songs are intellectual things.
 A bad song with a good production can be a hit.
 A good song with a bad production cannot.
 The ideal situation is to have both a good song and a good production.
 I publish on the web!
 If people like my tunes, they can use their own resources to record them.
-I am conscientious about what I pitch, interested in positive messages.
+I am conscientious about what I pitch.

-One Night Stand put "I Looked Twice!" on their CD.
-There was a release party at the Nashville Palace, March 28, 2009, and Michael went with me.
+A group called One Night Stand put "I Looked Twice!" on their CD.
+There was a release party at the Nashville Palace, March 28, 2009, and my son went with me.

 Kim Parent in Nashville was the first to record "God Given Talent."